infor-cloud/xtendm3/docs/examples/example-003.md

 ---

 ## Description
+Trigger Extension as the name says, it is an extension which provides to happen with some events inside the program.

 Numbers are used everywhere in M3.
 They can be in different formats and different data types.
 Different operations such as conversion between different data types, validation, checking number of digits or decimals, rounding and etc. are usually done on numbers.
 Since these are common operations across all solutions it is recommended to have a utility for the most